 “As we started to reflect on 2016 as a brand and look forward to our hopes of 2017, we thought this would be a great exercise.
 It will allow the people of Boston to reflect with us.
 Our hopes were to get some level of participation and a few people sharing their responses.
 What we got was an overwhelming response.
 People were feeling inspired by what we were doing and wanting to participate.”

 Watching Bostonians participate was a great experience.
 Patricia, from the IM Boston team, explains what she enjoyed about the event:

 “I think the whole event went really well.
 It was nice to go around and ask people about what they wrote on the board.
 For some, even if they just wrote one simple word, it actually has a deeper meaning.
 For example, someone wrote being free.
 And the reason she wrote it was because it encompasses a lot of different things so anybody can be who they want to be.”

 Joan, a member of the digital marketing team, describes her feelings leading up to the event and what she took away from it:

-“I personally think that the experiment was a such huge success- to my amazement.
-At first, I didn’t think it was going to be that huge of a turnout but when people started writing and while I was observing them, I realized that no matter where you’re from and no matter what you do in life or what age bracket you belong in, people share a lot of the same sentiments.
-It’s comforting to know that in a way, though individuals share a lot of differing qualities, we all have a lot in common too- whether it be hopes, fears or dreams.
+“I personally think that the experiment was a such huge success.
+To my amazement.
+At first, I didn’t think it was going to be that huge of a turnout.
+But when people started writing, I realized that no matter where you’re from and no matter what you do in life or what age bracket you belong in, people share a lot of the same sentiments.
+It’s comforting to know that in a way.
+Even though individuals share a lot of differing qualities, we all have a lot in common too.
+Whether it be hopes, fears or dreams.
 Thanks to this experiment, I had a lot of epiphanies and realizations that is timely at the end of the year.”

 Mercedez, Social Media Manager for IM Boston, believes that the message of the gifts we gave out to those who participated tied in nicely to the theme of the social experiment: